dotnet/aspnetcore/README.md

 These are the current minimum requirements, they do not necesarilly represent our RTM minimum.

 * Windows 7 or greater, though Core CLR will only work on Windows 8 today.
 If using Core CLR you will need to be on Windows 8 or above.
-Before RTM Core CLR will support Windows 7 as well.
+At RTM the whole stack will support Windows 7+ and Windows Server 2008 R2+.
 * .NET 4.5.1 for hosting in IIS
 * Powershell 4.
 KVM is a Powershell script that makes use of types that older verisons of Powershell cannot load

 #Getting Started